randlab/geone/docs/source/examples_list.rst

 Examples - Notebooks List
 *************************

-Switch to :ref:`Notebooks Gallery <examples_gallery_file>`
+Switch to :ref:`Notebooks Gallery <examples_gallery_file>`.

 Various examples are provided in notebooks below to get started with GEONE.

 The notebooks (with related data files) from this doc are available on Github at `<https://github.com/randlab/geone/tree/master/docs/source/notebooks>`_